Personal protective equipment (PPE)

 - PHE advice on alternative PPE options

-Please note: we are aware of some concerns from providers about the authenticity of the email invitation to the government’s online PPE portal.
-If you're unsure of the source of such an email, please contact us for advice at email@example.com
+Please note: some concerns have been raised by providers in the past about the authenticity of the email invitation to the government’s online PPE portal.
+If you're unsure of the source of such an email, please contact us for advice at firstname.lastname@example.org

 Emergency PPE supplies from Staffordshire County Council